lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 more than just a single request/response pair.
 For transactions that consist of a single request/response pair, the rules are as follows.
-A client MUST populate the transactionID field if the message contains an infoValue of type KemCiphertextInfo.
+A client MUST populate the transactionID field if the message contains an infoValue of type KemCiphertextInfo, see {{sect-5.1.3.4}}.
 In all other cases the client MAY populate the transactionID field of the request.
 If a server receives such a request that has the transactionID field set, then it MUST set the transactionID field of the response to the same